mmattbtw/mmatt.net/src/pages/blog/atd_v5.md

 ---
 layout: ../../layouts/BlogLayout.astro
 title: "AI TTS Donations is changing..."
-description: 'The announcement of the "deprecation" to the existing AI TTS Donations program (the little Python program you know today) and the announcement of the future of AI TTS Donations.'
+description: 'The announcement of the "deprecation" to the existing AI TTS Donations program (the little Python program you know today) and of the future of AI TTS Donations.'
 date: "26 Aug 2022"
 category: "mmattDonk"
 imgUrl: "/images/ai_tts.webp"